knowmetools/km-api/docs/API/know-me-gallery.rst

         Since media resources involve a file, the request be sent with the header ``Content-Type: multipart/form-data``.

-    :param int id: The ID of the profile to create a media resource for.
+    :param int id: The ID of the know me user to create a media resource for.

     :form string name: The name to give the file being uploaded.
     :form file resource: The file to upload.